 Have you wanted to introduce dark leafy greens into your diet?
 Or brush up on your vegetable cooking skills?
 I've got you covered.
-In today's post I'm going to cover all of my best tips about cooking dark leafy greens, so there's no more guess work for you.
+In today's post I'm going to cover all of my best tips, so there's no more guess work for you.
 I'll also feature an easy recipe for Mixed Greens Saute.
 It's not only nutritious, but also delicious.
 And it's high in calcium and magnesium, so your bones will thank you for making it!

 The video below is a classic from Christine's Natural Kitchen on Youtube!
 It's one of my most popular and most watched videos, so I know there is a lot of interest in this topic.

 Popular Cooking Methods

 Dark leafy greens can be prepared in many ways.
 They can be steamed, boiled, stir fried and added to soups.
 In fact, making kale chips in the oven or food dehydrator is becoming popular as well.
 One great way to cook your leafy greens is by simply sautéing and seasoning them.
 Using this method, you'll have tasty, nutritious greens ready to serve in no time.
 Additionally, you’ll be one step closer to healthier eating.